Instead of changing what you write, give Google a structured-data layer to read.

 Step 3

-Craft titles & descriptions searchers will click
+Craft titles & descriptions searchers will click.

 TopicalBoost will generate title tags and meta descriptions that incorporate your focus topic.
 Editors select what fits best and can tweak as needed.
 This makes SEO best practices a baked-in part of your process, rather than rules to remember.